-Riding on high revenues, PNC Financial PNC reported a positive earnings surprise of 1.7% in fourth-quarter 2019.
-Earnings per share of $2.97 surpassed the Zacks Consensus Estimate of $2.92.
-Further, the bottom line reflects an 8% jump from the prior-year quarter’s reported figure.
+PNC Financial PNC pulled off fourth-quarter 2020 positive earnings surprise of 23% on prudent expense management.
+Earnings per share of $3.26 surpassed the Zacks Consensus Estimate of $2.65.
+Also, the bottom line was 9.8% higher than the prior-year level.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Comerica Incorporated (CMA) : Free Stock Analysis Report

 The PNC Financial Services Group, Inc (PNC) : Free Stock Analysis Report

 Wells Fargo & Company (WFC) : Free Stock Analysis Report